Ocean Conservation Minor

 Post University’s comprehensive approach emphasizes practical learning in addition to lectures from our professional faculty, who have real-world experience in ocean conservation.
 Their expertise, along with guidance from a personal academic advisor throughout your educational journey, helps to better prepare you for the next step after graduation.

 Save our oceans and flourish in your degree program and future career.
-Add our Connecticut-based ocean conservation minor to our undergraduate biology or environmental science degree programs.
+Add our Connecticut-based ocean conservation minor to our undergraduate biology degree program.
 Contact us today to request more information.